-We will entertain requests for your payload to exceed one or more of the constraints on weight, dimensions, telemetry.
+We will entertain requests for your payload to exceed one or more of the constraints on weight, dimension, telemetry, and location.
 All waiver requests MUST be fully described including a weight table, power table, dimensioned mechanical drawings, power supply schematic, etc. AND must clearly justify how the waiver will impact your science.
-Such applications will be accepted only if we feel that the request is fully justified and if we feel that we can provide the additional resource.
+Such applications will be accepted only if we feel that the request is fully justified and if we feel that we can provide the additional resources.
 Thus, it is strongly advised that if you decide to make a special request, you should also include a section discussing the implications if your request is not granted.
 Note that a statement that the modification will enable you to acquire more data is not sufficient to justify exceeding a constraint.
 You must prove how a major scientific objective will be lost if your request is not granted.
-Finally, even if a waiver is granted the student team will need to assume all risk associated with exceeding a HASP constraint including possible rejection of the payload by CSBF following compatibility testing, damage to or loss of the payload and loss of payload data.
+Note that flight applications without a fully justified waiver request describe a payload and science objectives that are achievable within all HASP constraints.
+Finally, even if a waiver is granted the student team will need to assume all risk associated with exceeding a HASP constraint including possible rejection of the payload by CSBF following compatibility testing, damage to or loss of the payload, and loss of payload data.